2017-18 FALL/WINTER COURSES

 WS 2164A GENDER AND FASHION

 This course examines the world of fashion from a critical feminist perspective.
 Topics covered may include fashion’s role in gender and sexuality identity; the relationship between women’s fashions and women’s liberation; the history, sociology, aesthetics of fashion; the mass production of fashion; and feminist concerns about exploitation and sweatshop labour.
-3 hours, 0.5 course Please note: Prerequisites have been lifted for the 2016-2017 enrollment period.
-Course outline
+2 hours of in class time, 1 hour online, 0.5 course Please note: Prerequisites have been lifted for the 2017-2018 enrollment period.
+Previous course outline

 WS 2205F MAKING MEN: CRITICAL STUDIES IN MASCULINITY